SvenMeyer/VehicleHistoryLog/documentation/test_process_documentation.md

 4. link Remix to the local folder provided by remixd clicking on the link icon (top left corner)
 5. Select `localhost/contracts/ERC721Vehicle.sol` and compile
 6. Select the [Run]-tab, make sure yiur are on Rinkeby and have funding in your account[0]
-7. Select `ERC721Vehicle` in the drop down, paste the contract address into input field, press [At Address] button
+7. Select `ERC721Vehicle` in the drop down, paste the contract address (see file `deployed_addresses.txt`) into input field, press [At Address] button
 8. open the UI in the 'Deployed Contracts' section

 ## Interacting with the ERC721Vehicle smart contract